BA (Hons) Policing

 As part of your course, you will work towards the Certificate in Knowledge of Policing (CKP).
 Ours is one of the few degrees in England where you can also gain this national qualification covering the legislation, policies and processes you will need to understand when you become a police officer.
 Many forces now require the CKP before you can join, so this additional qualification will accelerate your career plans.

 Become a Special Constable

-- If you are unsuccessful with your application to the Special Constabulary, we will support you to transfer to the BSc (Hons) Criminology degree.
+If you are unsuccessful with your application to the Special Constabulary, you will be supported to transfer to the BA (Hons) Policing and Investigations* degree.

 We provide exciting opportunities for you to learn more about the challenges facing professionals in the criminal justice system.
 The course features visits to settings such as police stations, police custody suites, victim support facilities including a sexual assault referral centre, courts and various voluntary organisations.